TBD54566975/dwn-sdk-js/CONTRIBUTING.md

 - Implement said proposal in this repo and submit a PR
 - Iterate on PR until its ready for `main`

-Given that we're still in early stages of development, this contribution guide will certainly change as we near a [beta release](https://github.com/TBD54566975/dwn-sdk-js/milestone/1).
-Until then, things will be a bit ragtag but there's still plently of opportunities for contribution.
+Given that we're still in early stages of development, this contribution guide will certainly change as we near a beta release.
+Until then, things will be a bit ragtag but there's still plenty of opportunities for contribution.

 As we work our way towards a beta release, we'll be creating more focused issues with the following labels:
 - `bug`